 The glorification of God is the ultimate purpose of our jubilant thanksgiving.
 "Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God" (1 Corinthians 10:31, emphasis added).
-This Thanksgiving season, eating and drinking are all the rage.
+This Thanksgiving season will be characterized by eating and drinking.
 But will we consciously lift up our eating and drinking as God-glorifying acts of worship?

-This year for the Thanksgiving service at our church, we dedicated the whole time to exploring spiritual blessings rather than material ones.
+This year for the Thanksgiving service at our church, we focused on exploring our spiritual blessings rather than material ones.
 Of course, we are grateful for our material blessings and the "heavenly Father knoweth that we have need of all these things."
 (This is why Matthew 6:31-32 encourages us to "take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?").
 However, the service was a refreshing reminder of the blessings that flow to God's children which the world knows nothing about.

 Family traditions vary.
 Some take turns sharing blessings around the table.
 Others snatch a handful of beans or corn kernels from a dish and share a blessing for each one.
 Perhaps it is time to start a Thanksgiving tradition in your home for the first time this year.
 However you express thanks, let us take special care to say "Blessed be the God and Father of our Lord Jesus Christ, who hath blessed us with all spiritual blessings in heavenly places in Christ" (Ephesians 1:3).

 Our spiritual blessings are many: justification, redemption, adoption, the indwelling Spirit, peace, wisdom, and so on.
 Most of all, we should remember the One through whom all these blessings flow.
 We should thank God for the gift of His Son.
 Colossians 3:17 says to "do all in the name of the Lord Jesus, giving thanks to God and the Father by him."
-Speaking of the Son, Paul writes "Thanks be unto God for his unspeakable [inexpressible] gift!"
-(2 Corinthians 9:15)
+Speaking of the Son, Paul thanks God for his indescribable, inexpressible gift (2 Corinthians 9:15).